 As we built our oven, we carefully documented every step, so that we could share it with others.
 The result was our first collaborative eBook, which I am so happy to introduce to you today:

 If you have ever wanted to build your own outdoor pizza oven, The Backyard Bread & Pizza Oven is the resource for you!
-With detailed instructions, gorgeous color photos, and diagrams, this 49 page PDF eBook walks you through each step of the process, from site selection, materials, and costs, to building the base and hearth, brick arch, and finish plastering.
+With detailed instructions, gorgeous color photos, and diagrams, this 49 page PDF eBook walks you through each step of how to build an outdoor pizza oven, from site selection, materials, and costs, to building the base and hearth, brick arch, and finish plastering.
 We have also included an section on how to cook in your oven using live fire and residual heat.

-You can learn more about The Backyard Bread & Pizza Oven here, and I’d love to answer any questions you might have about how to build your own outdoor pizza oven in the comments below.
+You can learn more about The Backyard Bread & Pizza Oven here, and I’d love to answer any questions you might have about how to build an outdoor pizza oven in the comments below.

 Pin it for Later: